 If she was not well-born and needed a title to be presented at court the King had two options.
 Marry her to a man of nobility, in which case she would get the title from her husband.
 Or he could give her a title and an estate to go with it.

 As hard as it was for a king to divorce his wife, the queen, the easier he could get rid of his mistress.
 And that’s what he did many times.
-The king was always surrounded by many beautiful women, so keeping the king interested was a hard, full-time job, and not many mistresses succeeded for very long.
+The king was always surrounded by many beautiful women.
+Keeping the king interested was a hard, full-time job, and few mistresses succeeded for very long.

 Since there was no real form of birth control, getting pregnant was a double risk.
 You could lose the king’s interest or die during childbirth, which was not uncommon in those days.

-Another occupational hazard was off course the fact that, even though the king behaved as a higher being, he was just human and as mortal as any of us.
+Another occupational hazard was off course the fact that, even though the king behaved as a higher being, he was only human and as mortal as any of us.

-After his dead, his children often stumbled upon a will that deprived them from the legacy that they thought was rightfully theirs.
+After his death, his children often stumbled upon a will that deprived them of the legacy that they thought was rightfully theirs.
 Long-term legal battles followed, sometimes successful, sometimes leaving the mistress a multimillionaire, and the princes and princesses running from their creditors.

-Alliances at court could shift overnight, and the widowed or abandoned mistress found herself suddenly fallen from her pedestal, a pariah at court and without any allies.
+Alliances at court could shift overnight.
+The widowed or abandoned mistress found herself suddenly fallen from her pedestal, a pariah at court and without any allies.

-The mistress could be removed from her position and have her property and titles taken from her during the life of the king, or after his descend.
+The mistress could be removed from her position and have her property and titles taken from her during the life of the king, or after his death.

-Preferably the mistress used her wealth to acquire her own real estate thought, which could not be taken from her by a vengeful queen or succesor.
+A smart mistress used her wealth to acquire her own real estate, which could not be taken from her by a vengeful queen or successor.

-Than her luck turned and another pretty lady caught the king's eye.
-The countess of Cosel was taken out of her nice palace and exiled to Burg Stolpen, a grim fortress far away from the court of Saxony and from her children.
+Then her luck turned and another pretty lady caught the king's eye.
+The countess of Cosel was taken out of her charming palace and exiled to Burg Stolpen, a grim fortress far away from the court of Saxony and from her children.